-I can’t honestly say I remember all of my original reasons for choosing the Nigerian, but it’s a decision I have never regretted.
+I can’t honestly say I remember all of my original reasons for choosing the Nigerian dwarf goat, but it’s a decision I have never regretted.
 In fact, after we started showing goats, and we were exposed to other breeds, my daughters and I considered adding just about every other dairy breed out there at one time or another, and we did have LaManchas for about seven years.
 So, why do we still have Nigerian dwarf goats after all these years?

 When I realized I needed to downsize after my daughters left home, there were two reasons that I kept the Nigerian dwarf goats and sold off the LaManchas.
 Size played a huge role in my decision to sell the LMs.
 Although they are the sweetest goats, we don’t always agree, and when there is a disagreement, it’s tough to win when the goat weighs almost as much as I do.